opensource-assist/fuschia-reference-docs/sdk/fidl/fuchsia.ui.scenic.internal/index.md

  Sets the Root Transform for the graph.

- The sub-graph defined by the Root Transform and its children will be rendered as Content in the linked parent Graph (see LinkGraph()).
+ The sub-graph defined by the Root Transform and its children will be rendered as Content in the linked parent Graph (see LinkToParent()).
 Any parents of the Root Transform in this Graph will be ignored.

  The Root Transform, and all children of the Root Transform, are kept alive if they are